 Evidential support concerning use of plant products in veterinary patients is scarce and ranges from effective and safe to ineffective and risky.
 However, the methodologic quality of primary studies on herbal medicines for many species is generally poor.
 Trials usually lack firm endpoints, and periods of observation are usually short; the clinical relevance of the observed effects is not always clear.
 In addition, data that directly compare herbal remedies with well-established pharmaceutical products are often not available.
 However, as the database on herbs continues to grow, veterinarians seeking to prescribe natural, plant-based compounds should inspect the latest scientific literature for information on the compound or product of interest.

-Making a rational decision about an herbal product requires knowledge of its active ingredients, its safety and adverse effects, and whether the herb has been shown to be as good or better than pharmaceutical products available for the same purpose.
+Making a rational decision about an herbal product requires knowledge of its active ingredients, its safety and adverse effects, and whether the herb has been shown to be as good as or better than pharmaceutical products available for the same purpose.
 This information is incomplete or unavailable for most herbal products.
-In addition, there are no standards or quality control testing of the products that are regularly recommended for animals.
-Risk vs benefit questions must be answered for products with unclear constituents and unknown active ingredients.
+In addition, there are no standards or quality control testing of the products regularly recommended for animals.
+Risk versus benefit questions must be answered for products with unclear constituents and unknown active ingredients.